-Once a customer finds they can no longer access Netflix via their favorite VPN server, they are likely to complain to their provider, who confirms the IP addresses are indeed being blocked.
+Once a customer finds they can no longer access Netflix via their favorite VPN server, they are likely to complain to their provider, who confirms the IP addresses no longer work.
 The provider then sets up a new group of IP addresses, once again enabling access to the Netflix servers.
-Netflix then eventually discovers the new IP addresses, blocks them, and the game starts all over.
+Netflix then eventually discovers the new IP addresses, blacklists them, and the game starts all over.

 Netflix has contracts with movie and television studios that only allow subscribers in a certain geographical area to access the licensed content.
 While this may be an antiquated way to license content, it’s still how the movie studios do it today.
 Unfortunately, this means that content available in the United States might not be available if you’re located in another country.

-However, some VPN providers continue to fight the good fight against the Netflix VPN blockade.
+However, some VPN providers continue to fight the good fight against the Netflix VPN issue.
 In the next section, we’ll take a look at one of these providers.

 NordVPN is one of the VPN providers that continues to play hide and go seek with Netflix, creating new IP addresses when Netflix detects their current addresses.
-While the method isn’t foolproof, and there may be times when you’ll need to connect, disconnect, and reconnect multiple times to find a VPN server that unlocks Netflix, the provider does still work.
+While the method isn’t foolproof, and there may be times when you’ll need to connect, disconnect, and reconnect multiple times to find a VPN server that can provide access to Netflix, the provider does still work.
 (Read a full review of NordVPN here.)

 Global Server Coverage

 NordVPN has an impressive number of servers located in spots around the world.
-With 5,500+ VPN servers stationed in nearly 60 countries, the provider makes an excellent way to access geographically-blocked content, such as that offered by Netflix, Hulu, and other streaming content providers.
+With 5,500+ VPN servers stationed in nearly 60 countries, the provider provides an excellent way to access geographically controlled content, such as that offered by Netflix, Hulu, and other streaming content providers.